WoWRoster/uniadmin/readme.txt

 9 - Known Bugs / Gotchyas
 =========================
-Bug: Addon zip files that have more than one addon in them may show up funny
+Bug: Addon zip files that have more than one addon in them may not show correctly
 Solution: After you upload an addon zip, edit the info on the addon details page